yugabyte/yugabyte-db/docs/content/preview/quick-start/build-apps/csharp/ysql.md

 ### Create a sample C# application with SSL

-In Visual Studio, create a new project and choose **Console Application as template**.
+In Visual Studio, create a new C# project and choose [Console Application](https://docs.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-6-0) as template.
 Follow the instructions to save the project.

 First, install the Npgsql driver in your Visual Studio project, replacing the values in the `connStringBuilder` object as appropriate for your cluster::